-"Artificial intelligence" means an engineered or machine-based system that is designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs, such as predictions, recommendations, or decisions, that influence physical or virtual environments.
-Artificial intelligence includes generative models, such as large language models, that can learn from inputs and create new outputs, such as text, images, audio, or video; and facial- or speech-recognition or -detection technology.
+(c)-"Artificial Intelligence" means an engineered or machine-based system that is designed to operate with varying levels of autonomy and that can, for explicit or implicit objectives, generate outputs such as predictions, recommendations, or decisions that influence physical or virtual environments.
+Artificial intelligence includes generative models, such as large language models, that can learn from inputs and create new outputs, such as text, images, audio, or video; and facial\ or speech\recognition or \detection technology.

-"Automated decisionmaking technology" means any system, software, or process-including one derived from machine-learning, statistics, or other data-processing or artificial intelligence-that processes personal information and uses computation as whole or part of a system to make or execute a decision or facilitate human decisionmaking.
-Automated decisionmaking technology includes profiling.
+(e)-"Automated d-Decisionmaking t-Technology" means any system, software, or process including one derived from machine-learning, statistics, other data-processing techniques, or artificial intelligence-that processes personal information and uses computation as whole or part of a system to make or execute a decision or facilitate human decisionmaking.
+Automated d-Decisionmaking t-Technology includes profiling.
+"Profiling" means any form of automated processing of personal information to evaluate certain personal aspects relating to a natural person and in particular to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location, or movements.